 - Transit Program

-- Choice (Network): With the UnitedHealthcare Choice Plan, you have direct access to an expansive network of providers without referrals.
+- Empire Blue EPO (Network): With the UnitedHealthcare Choice Plan, you have direct access to an expansive network of providers without referrals.
 This option features low copayment for most services, no claims to file and no deductibles to meet.
 The EPO Plan does not provide coverage when you receive services outside the network.

 - Empire Blue PPO (In-network and Out-of-network): You have direct access to an expansive network of providers without referrals.
 You also have the flexibility to choose out-of-network providers for your care, although your savings will be greater in-network.
 Out-of-network care is subject to a deductible and coinsurance.

 Covers generic and brand-name medications at your local pharmacy after a copayment.
 Ongoing medications may be filled through mail order.
 At the Winthrop Hospital Pharmacy, formulary medications are covered at no cost for the employee and at a discounted rate for eligible dependents.

-VISION CARE Vision coverage is available through UnitedHealthcare Vision.
-Features of the UHC Vision program include annual eye exams, eyeglass lenses or contacts every 12 months and eyeglass frames every 24 months.
+Vision coverage is available through Empire Blue View Vision.
+Features of the program include annual eye exams, eyeglass lenses or contacts every 12 months and eyeglass frames every 24 months.
 You have a choice of using participating or non-participating providers, although your savings will be greater when you use participating providers.

-- DHMO Option: The DHMO is a Cigna managed dental plan.
-This means that when you choose a “primary DHMO dentist” from those listed in the DHMO Directory, he or she can provide all of your routine dental care and arrange for any specialty care which may be required.
+- 1. Cigna DHMO: You choose a “primary DHMO dentist” from those listed in the DHMO Directory, who provides all of your routine dental care and arrange for any specialty care which may be required.
 When you use your primary DHMO dentist, there are no deductibles, no annual maximums, and no claims to file.

-- DPPO Option: The Cigna DPPO allows you to receive dental services from any dentist you choose.
+- 2. Cigna DPPO: You receive dental services from any dentist of your choice.
 The Plan covers preventive services at no cost; basic and major services are covered at a certain percentage after a deductible.

-- Sick time: Employees accrue sick time according to their job category and regularly scheduled hours.
+- Sick time: 1.
+Sick time: You accrue sick time according to your job category and regularly scheduled hours.
 During an extended illness, an employee’s sick bank is first accessed before short-term disability benefits commence.